manuel-uberti/filmsinwords/_posts/2019-03-11-thethinapocalypse.md

 discussion](https://www.letterboxd.com/post1000tension/film/the-thin-red-line)
 on *The Thin Red Line*, there is an issue of “othering” which is rarely taken into account when works of art are discussed.
-That is to say, I’ve never encountered before in the film criticism I regularly read.
+That is to say, I’ve never encountered it before in the film criticism I regularly read.

 > “Othering” is a term that not only encompasses the many expressions of
 > prejudice on the basis of group identities, but we argue that it provides a